CALFEM/calfem-matlab-iga/README.md

 1. Click "Download as zip" to download the package and unpack it.

-2. Add the these directories to the MATLAB path by clicking "Set path" in MATLAB, then "Add with Subfolders...", chose the unpackaged directory and then "Save"."
+2. Add the directories to the MATLAB path by clicking "Set path" in MATLAB, then "Add with Subfolders...", chose the unpackaged directory and then "Save"."

 ###Testing the installation